sodacrypto/SODABTC/README.md

-SODABTC:
+SODABTC (ERC-20 token):

-This smart contract mints and distributes SODABTC between borrowers who have provided Bitcoin (BTC) as a collateral to take out a loan on SODA.
-Also it burns SODABTC after the borrower pays back the loan and receives their collateral in Bitcoins (BTC) back.
+This smart contract mints and distributes SODABTC (ERC-20) between borrowers who have provided Bitcoin (BTC) as a collateral to take out a loan on SODA.
+Also it burns SODABTC (ERC-20) after the borrower pays back the loan and receives their collateral in Bitcoins (BTC) back.

 Borrowing: